kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

    1. Run the inference script:

    .. code-block:: shell-session

         python model_runner.py

    The script will load the model, prepare the input data, delegate the inference to the FPGA-based accelerator, and save the results as a ``.npy`` file.

 .. note::
-    The inference process can easily be automated.
-Feel free to investigate and run th ``run_onboard_demo`` script (use the ``.env.example`` file to provide the Antelope IP to the script).
+    The inference process can be automated.
+Feel free to investigate and run the ``run_onboard_demo`` script (use the ``.env.example`` file to provide the Antelope IP to the script).

-2. You can now disconnect from the target device (.e.g type ``exit``).
+2. You can now disconnect from the target device (type ``exit``).

-You you do not wish to repeat this process, a sample output file is provided in the ``onboard/onboard_results`` directory of the repository via git-lfs.
+You you don't wish to repeat this process, a sample output file is provided in the ``onboard/onboard_results`` directory of the repository via git-lfs.

 Analyze the results
 -------------------